MTX-001 for the Treatment of Non-Healing Venous Stasis Ulcers

 Exclusion Criteria:

-• Subject must not be currently receiving topical antimicrobials and ulcer must not be infected, as determined by clinical assessment (e.g. odor, color, visual appearance) rather than culture
+• Patient must not be currently receiving topical antimicrobials and ulcer must not be infected as determined by clinical assessment according to The International Wound Infection Institute (IWII) criteria (e.g. odor, color, visual appearance) rather than culture.

-• Subject must not have another ulcer within 3 cm from the ulcer receiving investigational treatment
+• Patient must not have another ulcer within 2 cm from the ulcer receiving investigational treatment.

-• Must not be actively receiving any skin graft substitutes or regenerative therapies within 30 days prior to Baseline
+• Patients actively receiving or received any skin graft substitute within 30 days prior to Baseline.

-• Must not have chronic musculoskeletal disorders or other diseases that limit ambulation
+• Patients with chronic musculoskeletal disorder or any other disease that would limit ambulation.

 Study Plan